 Make sure there’s enough power/pumps to handle everything you’ll want to do at the same time.
 I think the most important thing to check is whether the tub can be heating the water at the same time that the jets are on, but you may also want to ensure that the jets at various stations can be on simultaneously at the intensity you like.

-- Tubs are tested at the factory and then stored with water in the piping—use a biofilm remover (specifically Ahh-Some) to get rid of any buildup before you set up for the first time and before you drain your tub every 6 months.
+- Tubs are tested at the factory and then stored with water in the piping—use a biofilm remover (specifically the blue gel Ahh-Some) to get rid of any buildup before you set up for the first time and before you drain your tub every 6 months.

 - If you have a salt tub, keep in mind that drips/splashes will leave a faint white salty residue.
 So maybe choose a light-colored exterior cabinet and don’t get a black set of steps or black slate pavers.

 - Be careful with electronics.
 Salt is corrosive, so I wouldn’t test your waterproof ratings.
 They’ll probably continue to be splashproof, I just wouldn’t take a bunch of underwater photos without a case.
 If you do give your electronics a dunking, power them off and then rinse them with freshwater before leaving to dry.

 - Get a lounge seat.

 - If you’re likely to use the tub by yourself, consider orienting the installation of your lid so that you can flip it open and enjoy a soak (e.g. with the control panel and your favorite seat exposed) without needing to push the lid all the way off the tub.
 With lifters these days, it’s easy for one person to pull and push the lid, but there’s something nice about having a one-person sized hot tub experience and I think it also helps with heat retention, especially if you have the jets on.